 Citrus fruit that is prohibited from personal importation includes the following: oranges, grapefruit, tangerines, sour oranges and sweet limes.
 Other popular fruits that also are prohibited include guavas, mangoes, peaches, and pomegranates.

 Failure to declare prohibited agricultural items also can result in fines.
 Penalties for personal importations of undeclared, prohibited agricultural items, depending on the severity of the violation, can run as high as $1,000 and up to more than $250,000 for commercial importations.

-The traveling public can learn more about bringing food items to the U.S. by consulting the attached link.
-For more information regarding prohibited fruits, vegetables, prepared foods and other items, please consult CBP’s “Know Before You Go” guide link.
+The traveling public can learn more about bringing food items to the U.S. by consulting the Bringing Food into the U.S. page.
+For more information regarding prohibited fruits, vegetables, prepared foods and other items, please consult CBP’s “Know Before You Go” guide.

 CBP also wants to remind travelers who are crossing the border to attend weekend Halloween celebrations or for October 31 trick or treating to refrain from wearing costumes that alter their appearance or obscure their identity when crossing the border.
 CBP’s suggests that border crossers clear the CBP inspection process before donning masks or applying costume makeup.
 Those in makeup or wearing costumes obscuring their appearance may be slightly delayed in their entry as CBP officers work to confirm their admissibility status.